oddlyfunctional/mrodrigues.github.io/_posts/2018-12-12-code-reuse-with-transducers-in-reasonml-part-1.md

 [Kyle Simpson's Functional-Light JavaScript](https://github.com/getify/Functional-Light-JS/blob/master/manuscript/apA.md/).
-It's enough to say that by parameterizing utilities such as `map` and `filter` with a function representing the next step in the computation, it's suddenly possible to build pipelines simply with function composition.
+It's enough to say that by parameterizing utilities such as `map` and `filter` with a function representing the next step in the computation, it's suddenly possible to build pipelines simply with function composition, resolving the whole pipeline in just one call.

 Instead, we'll focus on how transducers can help building maintainable code.
 To illustrate, we'll start with a simple example, hard-coded using `List`s, then